MockingbirdME/Flax_RPG/documentation/05 - Skill Checks/markdown.md

 * 18+ - Extremely difficult

 ## Skill Check Results
-* Less than difficulty - failure, the action simply fails but nothing else goes wrong.
+* Less than difficulty - failure, the action fails possibly with additional consequences.
-* Equal to difficulty -  near success, the action was not a complete success but brought the character closer to success than they were before performing the action.
+* Equal to difficulty -  near success, the action was not a complete success rather it either succeeded with additional consequences or brought the character closer to their goal than they were before performing the action.
 * Equal to difficulty plus required successes - complete success, the action is successful.
-* Greater than difficulty plus required successes - the action gains an additional success for each point by which the result exceeds the difficulty.
+* Greater than difficulty plus required successes - the action gains a bonus for each additional success (point by which the result exceeds the difficulty).

 ## Common Skill Checks